Residential and Commercial Plumbing & Heating Experts

-We all know what can happen when a sump or sewer pump stops working: your basement can quickly start to fill with water causing damage to personal effects, walls and flooring.
+We all know what can happen when a sump or sewer pump stops working: your basement can quickly start to fill with water causing damage to personal effects, walls, and flooring.

-Worry Free Plumbing & Heating Experts can check to ensure your pumps are functioning properly and ensure the water level of your sump pit is kept down to a minimum level.
+Worry-Free Plumbing & Heating Experts can check to ensure your pumps are functioning properly and ensure the water level of your sump pit is kept down to a minimum level.

 Pumps need to be checked on a yearly basis (minimum).

 Sump pits should be kept clean and debris-free to allow the pump to effectively remove water from your pit.
-Stones and debris can cause a clog within your sump pump causing your pump to malfunction or burn out.
+Stones and debris can cause a clog within your sump pump causing your pump to a malfunction or burn out.

 We offer a wide selection of sump pumps and sewer pumps for all applications, whether it’s a home or business.
 We can also install a sump pump and sump pit in an existing home if you are considering added protection for your basement or you are having water seep through your basement floors or walls.